 Place a dehumidifier in the flooded vicinity to extract moisture from the air.
 Removing excess water from the air speeds up the aeriation.
 At the same time, a dehumidifier prevents mold colonies from latching onto the damp environment and musty odors from permeating the space.
 Musty odors that result from the flood can be eradicated with an air purifier.

 When sewage water floods your home, do not make contact with the water.
-Instead, call in the water damage restoration experts who are fully experienced and skilled in properly and safely handling the contaminated waters.
+Instead, call in the flood cleanup experts who are fully experienced and skilled in properly and safely handling the contaminated waters.